skmorgane/biodiversity-course/schedule.md

     * Class Activity: Group Projects

 * October 27: **Class Field Trip - Seminar by Mathew Leibold ("Rethinking Metacommunity Ecology")**
+    * For those not attending the talk, here is the reading: [Empirical approaches to metacommunities: a review and comparison with theory](https://doi.org/10.1016/j.tree.2011.04.009)

 * November 1: Species-Area/Time Relationships
     *  Readings: